Flametix/showdown-battle-bot/README.md

 ```

 ### How does that works
-The bot works in three parts : I/O process, game engine and AI.
+The bot works in three parts : I/O process, game engine and """AI""".

 I/O process is about sending and receiving datas from Showdown's servers.
 Showdown use websockets to send datas, therefor I use them too.